 HB 887- Relating to Computer Coding Instruction

-On Tuesday, February 9th, HB 887, relating to Computer Coding Instruction sponsored by Rep. Janet Adkins (R-Fernandina Beach) was heard before the House Education Appropriations Subcommittee and unanimously passed with 11 yeas and 0 nays.
+On Wednesday, January 20th, HB 887, relating to Computer Coding Instruction sponsored by Rep. Janet Adkins (R-Fernandina Beach) was heard before the House K-12 Subcommittee and passed unanimously with 12 yeas to 0 nays.
 AIF’s Senior Vice President of State and Federal Affairs, Brewster Bevis, stood in support of this bill.